VamsiKrishnaThota03/blog-app/README.md

 ## Features

+- **User Authentication**
+  - Secure registration and login with email and password
-- User authentication (signup/login)
+  - JWT-based authentication for protected routes
+  - Persistent login state with token storage
+  - Protected routes for authenticated users only

+- **Blog Management**
   - Create, read, update, and delete blog posts
+  - Rich text editing for post content
+  - Author attribution for each post
+  - Timestamp tracking for post creation and updates

+- **User Experience**
+  - Responsive design that works on desktop and mobile devices
+  - Dark mode support for better viewing in low-light conditions
+  - Loading indicators for asynchronous operations
+  - Error handling with user-friendly messages

+- **Content Display**
   - Public blog listing with pagination
-- Responsive design for desktop and mobile
+  - Detailed post view with full content
+  - Author information display
+  - Formatted date display

+- **User Dashboard**
+  - Personal blog management interface
+  - View and manage your own posts
+  - Edit and delete your own content
+  - Create new posts from your dashboard

+- **Security**
-- Secure API endpoints
+  - Secure API endpoints with authentication middleware
-- JWT-based authentication
+  - Password hashing for user accounts
+  - Protected routes for sensitive operations
+  - Input validation and sanitization

 ## Tech Stack